Gianluca Maria

-Gianluca Gianenni Maradona Maria is a Curaçaoan international footballer who currently plays for KFC Esperanza Pelt as a winger.
+Gianluca Gianenni Maradona Maria is a Curaçaoan international footballer. as a winger.

 Career

 Maria started his career with PSV Eindhoven.
 In the 2012–13 season he played on loan for FC Eindhoven in the Dutch Eerste Divisie.
 He signed with MVV Maastricht in July 2013.
 On 6 January 2015, it was announced that Maria had signed with RKC Waalwijk, after his contract with MVV Maastricht had been dissolved on 1 January 2015.